 Are Electric Cars Better for the Environment?

 The demand to go green is becoming more prevalent.
-Consumers are becoming more aware of their purchasing decisions, supporting environment-friendly brands and opting for more sustainable products.
+Consumers are becoming more aware of their purchasing decisions, supporting environment-friendly brands1 and opting for more sustainable products2.

 However, despite not having any tailpipe emissions, production and use of EVs still produce emissions, which causes people to ask the question, are electric cars better for the environment?
 Axia breaks it down below so you can make an informed decision that will benefit the environment and electrify your life.